An Illustrated History of Old Sutton in St.Helens

 Where sewers had been provided in Sutton, the owners of houses were not always compelled to connect their house drains and this was the case for tenants in Watery Lane and Herbert Street.
 The report stated that nine thousand houses in St.Helens were still scavenged under the 'midden' system:

 St.Helens Corporation was slow to implement improvements.
 Dr. Robert McNicoll had become the town's first Medical Officer in 1873 and had pleaded in his annual reports for sanitary improvements.
 He was specially keen for a trunk sewer to replace the open brooks, which had been promised as far back as 1855.
 The construction only began in 1889 after the council had been embarrassed by six guests at a mayoral banquet contracting typhoid, of which two died.
-Minds had also been concentrated by the death of John Lowe, Conservative Councillor for West Sutton, who had died of typhoid fever on December 6th 1888.
-Lowe, of Elton Head Farm in Lea Green, was first elected in November 1885 and had only been re-elected to represent West Sutton a few weeks before his demise.
+Minds had also been concentrated by the sudden death of John Lowe, the Conservative Councillor for West Sutton, who had died of typhoid fever on December 6th 1888.
+Lowe had been conducting business in St. Helens on the previous Saturday but within four days had contracted the deadly disease and died.
+Lowe, of Elton Head Farm in Lea Green, was an ex-chairman of the Prescot Board of Guardians and had been first elected to St. Helens Council in November 1885.
+A quarrymaster by trade, Lowe had only been re-elected to represent West Sutton a few weeks before his demise.

 On January 21st 1891 at a meeting of the Corporation's paving, highway and sewering committee it was agreed to spend £2121.10s for sewering and drainage of the Sutton district.
 Of this Rolling Mill Lane would cost £262 and Hill's Moss Road £156.
 However the scattered nature of Sutton's population meant that implementation had its limitations.
 In 1893 the St.Helens Improvement Act banned the building of back-to-back houses without backyards within the borough.
 This important legislation did, however, need much time to pass before it could have any significant effect on the town's citizens.